 Yes.
 We have some 140l green bins which are more suitable for smaller gardens.
 Please call the Pride in Your Streets contact centre on 01978 298989 or email firstname.lastname@example.org to order a new bin.

-It is taken to the In-vessel Composting Unit on Wrexham Industrial Estate where it is turned into a soil conditioner which will eventually be available via the Household Waste Recycling Centres for residents to collect.
+It is taken to the In-vessel Composting Unit on Wrexham Industrial Estate where it is turned into a soil conditioner and is now available free at all the Household Waste Recycling Centres for residents to collect.
 Some of the compost will also be used for landscaping projects and landfill restoration.